jamiehenzy/CTGA_UNIX_HPC/Presentations.md

 You work with labmates who know absolutely nothing about UNIX commands and high-performance computing, so they rely on you to explain some basic concepts and demonstrate basic skills.
-Your job is to prepare a **2-minute presentation** explaining one of the following topics:
+Your job is to prepare a **2-minute presentation** explaining one of the following topics, using these guidelines:

 1. **Define** the command or concept.
 2. **Demonstrate** a simple example (show input and output).